 The FIR legal text can be downloaded from the European Commission's website.
-The commission has also published a variety of questions and answers catalogues as an added help to the FIR.
-Additionally, national authorities (e.g. German Federal Ministry for Food and Agriculture) and organizations (e. g.
-FoodDrinkEurope) offer their help with the implementation.
+Additionally, national authorities (e.g. German Federal Ministry for Food and Agriculture) and organizations (e.g. FoodDrinkEurope) offer their help with the implementation.

-3 Basic Requirements of the Food Information Regulation (FIR)
+2 Basic Requirements of the Food Information Regulation (FIR)

 Packaging should provide the consumer with much clearer information regarding its contents than is presently the case, thus making the decision to purchase a more informed one.
-This requirement is a political reaction to a crisis of confidence in the foodstuff industry (see Figure 2).
-The goal of the FIR is greater harmonization: it combines various legal requirements and stipulates in detail, which information is to be displayed on foodstuffs in the future and how this is to take place.
+This requirement is a political reaction to a crisis of confidence in the foodstuff industry (see Figure 2-1).
+The goal of the FIR is greater harmonization: it combines various legal requirements and stipulates in detail, which information is to be.

-Figure 2: More transparency for the consumer with FIR
+Figure 2 - 1: More transparency for the constumer with FIR

-3.1 General Regulations and Definition of Terms
+2.1 General Regulations and Definition of Terms

-The regulation affects all food business operators at all levels of the foodstuff supply chain, in so far as their occupation concerns the publishing of information about foodstuffs for the consumer.
+The regulation affects all food business operators at all levels of the foodstuff supply chain, so far as their occupation concerns the publishing of information about foodstuffs for the consumer.
 In terms of the regulation, the term "food business operator" refers to all those responsible for assuring the requirements of food law are met within the food production company under their control.
 All foodstuff producers and traders of foodstuffs are food business operators in terms of food law.